Scarlett-Huan-Li/shallow-water-chla/README.md

 ---

-**Note**: This repository contains the complete reproducible analysis for the manuscript "Chlorophyll-a Phenology in Lake Balaton: A Four-Decade Analysis Using Landsat Data" (or your actual title).
+**Note**: This repository contains the complete reproducible analysis for the manuscript "Shallow Water Chlorophyll-a Analysis: A Four-Decade Analysis Using Landsat Data".